 How do we diagnose tennis elbow?

-After your consultation, the specialist physio will complete a series of tests to help confirm a diagnosis.
-This may include:
+Following this, the specialist physio will complete a series of tests to help confirm the diagnosis.

 • Assessing the range of movement and strength of your wrist, elbow, and shoulder.